HuyaneMatsu/hata/docs/topics/forms[WIP].md

         abort('I need `manage roles` permission to execute this command.')

     if not event.user.has_higher_role_than(role):
-        abort('You must have higher role than the role to be given.')
+        abort('You must have higher role than the role you are trying to give.')

     if not client.has_higher_role_than(role):
-        abort('I must have higher role than the role to be given.')
+        abort('I must have higher role than the role you are trying to give.')

     # Using `.copy_to` on forms works as well.
     return ADD_ROLE_FORM.copy_with(